 - Send thank you notes to those who present at Advisors Forum meetings.

 Ad Hoc Committees

 Ad Hoc Committees shall be established as needed to investigate key issues and concerns of the organization and make recommendations to the membership-at-large.
 Members of ad hoc committees must be regular members of Advisors Forum to have voting privileges.
 Either the Ad Hoc Committee or the Executive Committee may ask a nonmember to serve in an advisory capacity.
 The Chair shall be selected by the Executive Committee.
-Membership shall consist of not less that five members from at least three academic divisions.
+Membership shall consist of not less than five members from at least three academic divisions.
 Ad hoc committees have no authority to represent the organization unless specifically granted by the Executive Committee.
-Decisions to act on recommendations of an ad hoc committee are made by the membership as a whole, unless time constraints prohibits such action; if this is the case, action will be taken by the Executive Committee.
+Decisions to act on recommendations of an ad hoc committee are made by the membership, unless time constraints prohibit such action; if this is the case, action will be taken by the Executive Committee.

 Article VI: Meetings

 - Meetings shall be held on a regular basis, generally once a month, and are open to members and the general university community.